RoboFont uses UFO as its native font format.

 - UFO is XML

-- Standards-based, future proof, easy to read and write.
+- The format is standards-based and future proof, and easy to read and write using existing XML code libraries.

 - Open and documented format